Women 'More Prone To Have Bothersome Side Effects' From COVID Vaccinations, Dr. Dave Hnida Says

 (CBS4) – As more people receive their COVID-19 vaccinations, medical professionals are getting a better understanding of the side effects and who is most likely to experience them.

-“Women tend to be more prone than men to have bothersome side effects,” said CBS4 Medical Editor Dr. Dave Hnida during his weekly question and answer session on CBSN Denver.READ MORE: COVID In Summit County: Copper Mountain Lifts Some Restrictions, Looks Ahead To Summer Concert Season
+“Women tend to be more prone than men to have bothersome side effects,” said CBS4 Medical Editor Dr. Dave Hnida during his weekly question and answer session on CBSN Denver.READ MORE: Historic Repeat: Like 2003, March Blizzard Of 2021 Helps Ease Drought On Colorado's Front Range

 Hnida said that’s not a bad thing and it just shows how women are different to men when it comes to an immune response to a vaccine.